 New hires

 The way new team members are hired has evolved.
 The pandemic has accelerated the trend towards social media-based candidate ratings.
-Nonetheless, personal interviews remain indispensable, at least for critical hires such as team leads, lead designers, and project managers.
+Nonetheless, personal interviews remain indispensable for critical hires such as team leads, lead designers, and project managers.

 But even in other cases, I would still recommend personal interviews in a physical office.
 The amount of non-verbal information is not comparable to electronic data transmission.

-If it is not feasible, you will have to rely on the written CV and further information you can find on the net.
+If it is not feasible, you must rely on the written CV and further information you can find on the net.
 The best way to mitigate this shortcoming is to interview past employers or business partners.
 Written permission by the candidate is compulsory by law in many areas.
-Also, be aware that researching personal information via social media outlets may be illegal in some countries.
-For background checks, you might want to outsource it to a professional company that knows how to proceed according to local laws.
+Also, researching personal information via social media outlets may be illegal in some countries.
+You might want to outsource background checks to a professional company that knows how to proceed according to local laws.

-Make sure that you introduce new hires to the team during an on-premise get-together.
+Ensure you introduce new hires to the team during an on-premise get-together.
 Purely virtual teams are uncommon, even in the age of the pandemic-induced, working-from-home world.
 You will still have frequent personal meetings in on-promise offices.
 The goal is to overcome the trust barrier.
 The new hires must have a chance to socialize with the team to familiarize themselves with the non-verbal cues and different working styles.
-Without a sufficient amount of “face time,” it may take weeks or even months to achieve an adequate level of trust.
+Without sufficient “face time,” it may take weeks or even months to achieve an adequate level of trust.

 Again, trust is the key to making working from home successful.
 No trust = no success.